finance-quote/finance-quote/README.md

 the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Currency information fetched through this module is bound by Yahoo!'s terms and conditons.
+Currency information fetched through this module is bound by the terms and conditons of the data source.

 Other copyrights and conditions may apply to data fetched through this module.
 Please refer to the sub-modules for further information.

 # AUTHORS